Ojda22/milos-ojdanic/index.md

 subtitle: I hope it will help you learn a thing ∨ two about me ∧ from me (possibly)
 ---

-At the moment, I'm a Doctorate Candidate at the Luxembourg University, Interdisciplinary Centre for Security, Reliability and Trust [(SnT)](https://wwwfr.uni.lu/snt).
-I work in [SERVAL](https://wwwfr.uni.lu/snt/research/serval) research unit (headed by [Prof. Yves Le Traon](https://wwwfr.uni.lu/snt/people/yves_le_traon)), while being under direct supervision of [Prof. Michail (Mike) Papadakis](https://mpapad.github.io/).
+At the moment, I'm a Postdoctoral Researcher at the Luxembourg University, Interdisciplinary Centre for Security, Reliability and Trust [(SnT)](https://wwwfr.uni.lu/snt).
+I work in [SERVAL](https://wwwfr.uni.lu/snt/research/serval) research unit (headed by [Prof. Yves Le Traon](https://wwwfr.uni.lu/snt/people/yves_le_traon)), while being Research Assistant of [Prof. Michail (Mike) Papadakis](https://mpapad.github.io/).

 My academic and industrial interests revolve around the area of Software Engineering.
 In particular, Software Evolution, Software Testing, Code Analysis, Fault Injection and Intelligent Software Engineering (synergy between Machine Learning (ML) and Software Engineering) are domains I'm passionate about.